wise-cube/wise-cube/Architecture/README.md

 ### The magic cube

 The cube will mostly work as a proxy between the server and the phone/player.

-The hardware is based on a NUCLEO_ST board, preferrably a small form factor one like the [STM32](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f042k6.html).
+The hardware is based on a NUCLEO_ST board, preferably a small form factor one like the [STM32](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f042k6.html).

-It is connected via wifi ( or possibly any other wireless communication method, as it only interacts with the server ) and talks to an MQTT broker.
+It is connected via WIFI (or possibly any other wireless communication method, as it only interacts with the server) and talks to an MQTT broker.

-It aims to have four 96x96 [SSD1327  lcd screens](https://www.reichelt.com/it/it/arduino-display-1-12-display-grove-oled-ssd1327-grv-oled-1-12-p191247.html?r=1) on  4 sides, that will mainly display the qr code to join a game and display some informations, like the correctness of an answer or a scoreboard.
+It aims to have four 96x96 [SSD1327  lcd screens](https://www.reichelt.com/it/it/arduino-display-1-12-display-grove-oled-ssd1327-grv-oled-1-12-p191247.html?r=1) on  4 sides, that will mainly display the qr code to join a game and display some information, like the correctness of an answer or a scoreboard.

-One of the remaining two faces will have an nfc reader like the [RC522](https://lastminuteengineers.com/how-rfid-works-rc522-arduino-tutorial/) used to trigger the interactions.
+One of the remaining two faces will have an NFC reader like the [RC522](https://lastminuteengineers.com/how-rfid-works-rc522-arduino-tutorial/) used to trigger the interactions.
 This will usually be the bottom face.

 Therefore the last face may be flat or contain some buttons.

-In order to interact with 4 screens plus an NFC reader we will use multiple slaves over SPI, but anyway, as our overall bandwidht over SPI for reading and writing data is  limited we will costrain the usage of the screen and rather delegate it to the mobile phone.
+In order to interact with 4 screens plus an NFC reader we will use multiple slaves over SPI, but anyway, as our overall bandwidth over SPI for reading and writing data is  limited we will costrain the usage of the screen and rather delegate it to the mobile phone.

 The cube will post and receive some messages over mqtt and